manuelbieh/react-book/hooks/implement-your-own-hooks.md

 # Implement your own Hooks

-Apart from the **internal Hooks** such as `useState` or `useEffect`, it is also possible to create your own **custom Hooks**.
-These in turn can then again use **internal Hooks** or other **custom Hooks** and encapsulate logic in any reusable form.
+Apart from the **internal Hooks** such as `useState` or `useEffect`, it is also possible to create our own **custom Hooks**.
+These in turn can use **internal Hooks** or other **custom Hooks**, and encapsulate logic in a reusable form.
 Creating **custom Hooks** can be really useful if you want to use the same logic in multiple components.
 Even if the complexity of the component's logic grows, it can be useful to **divide** it and break it up into **custom Hooks** with meaningful names in order to keep the current **function component** more manageable and readable.

 ### Your first custom Hook

 Let's start with a relatively simple example and assume that we want to create a **custom Hook** with which we can invoke Side Effects and change the background-color of a component whenever it is mounted.
-A typical name for such a **custom** **Hook** would be `useBackgroundColor()` - remember that Hooks always need to start with `use`.
+A typical name for such a **custom Hook** would be `useBackgroundColor()` — remember that Hooks always need to start with `use`.
 This Hook expects a valid CSS color and then applies the color as the current background color.
 It is applied as soon as a component using it is mounted or passes a  new value to the **custom Hook**.

 As we might want to use this logic in other components and do not want to repeat ourselves every time and implement the same functionality with `useEffect` again and again, it is worth extracting our **first custom Hook**: